 Oakland, CA 94612

 Corey Rosen, Co-founder and Senior Staff Member, CRosen@nceo.org , (510) 208-1314

 Loren Rodgers, Executive Director, LRodgers@nceo.org, (510) 208-1307

-The NCEO is a nonprofit membership and research organization that was founded in 1981 to provide most objective and reliable information possible on employee ownership at the most affordable price possible.
+The NCEO is a nonprofit membership and research organization that was founded in 1981 to provide the most objective and reliable information possible on employee ownership at the most affordable price possible.

 New Economy Coalition

 Boston, MA 02111

 Director of Communications and Online Organizing, Eli Feghali

 The New Economy Coalition (NEC) is a network of organizations seeking to imagine and build a future where people, communities, and ecosystems thrive.
 NEC is seeking to create deep change in the economy and politics—placing power in the hands of the people.